kkb-10/CodeForces-AC-submission/README.md

 After all these steps , simply run the script and that is all required to make your coding library of your codeforces submission.

 **Note:** If incase your script crashes, you can resume the script from the same submission page by changing the starting page number

+## Author

+Kirti Kunj Bajpai

+Interests-> Development and Data Structures and Algorithm

+If you have any queries/doubts regarding the project, mail me at kkbajpai.kk@gmail.com

+If you liked the repo then please support it by giving it a star ⭐!